History of Aston Martin in Timeline

 May 2020: Andy Palmer Steps Down as CEO

-In October 2020, Mercedes confirmed it would increase its holding in Aston Martin "in stages" from 5% to 20% in return for access to Mercedes-Benz hybrid and electric drivetrain technologies.
+In October 2020, Mercedes confirmed it would increase its holding in Aston Martin "in stages" from 5% to 20% in return for access to hybrid and electric drivetrain technologies.

-November 2020: Controversy over Electric Vehicle Report
+November 2020: Controversy Over Electric Vehicle Report

 2020: Full production begins at St Athan